 Mental health issues (depression, anxiety, trauma) or neuro-diversity such as ADHD

 Therapy is not a one size fits all approach.
 How could it be when every person, situation, and/or circumstance is different?
-I work with clients who are monogamous, polyamorous, LGBTQ2+, Cishet, monogamish, arranged marriages, BIPOC, White Settler, all cultures and ethnicities, neurodiverse, disabled persons and non-disabled.
+I work with clients who are monogamous, polyamorous, LGBTQ2+, Cishet, monogamish, arranged marriages, BIPOC, White Settler, all cultures and ethnicities, neurodiverse, and differently-abled persons.
 I’m committed to educating myself, uncovering my unconscious biases, speaking truth to power, and incorporating the feedback I receive on my blind spots.
 If and when you reach a point where you may feel the need to work with a more specialized therapist, I can refer you and make prioritize best continuity of care for you.

 “We were having a lot of trouble communicating.
 It seemed like we were not ever being heard.
 It was getting to the point where we felt extremely distant from one another and were growing apart.
 Diana gave us new techniques to open up better dialogue and communication.
 Not in how to talk to each other but how to listen to one another.
 Things are improving.
 While there is still some work in front of us, we can now work more effectively through our issues, knowing that our point of views have been heard.”

 Process and Approach - Relational Life Therapy (RLT)